We've been funding research since 1983

 In 1993, after the International Retinitis Pigmentosa Association became Retina International and broadened its scope to focus on not just Retinitis Pigmentosa but all inherited retinal diseases, the Australian Retinitis Pigmentosa Association followed suit and became Retina Australia.

-As of 1 January 2019, Retina Australia has become a singular, fully national fundraising body with a national office in Melbourne.
+In 2019 Retina Australia became a single, fully national body with a national office in Melbourne.
 A new Constitution governs the national body.

 Over the years we have funded research into areas including gene therapy, stem cell therapy, artificial prostheses, and the psychological or sociological aspects of living with an inherited retinal disease.
 Our members have also contributed to research through personal interviews and non-invasive testing.